Genetically modified organisms

 GMO screening

-A screening of plant extrinsic gene sequences that were infiltrated into the plants during GMO development provides efficient evidence of the presence of any possible GMOs.
+Screening for plant extrinsic gene sequences introduced during GMO development efficiently detects the presence of any GMOs.

-A screening of plant extrinsic gene sequences that were infiltrated into the plants during GMO development provides evidence of the presence of any possible GMOs.
-The typically used gene sequences are 35S, NOS, FMV, BAR and CTP2:CTP4 EPSPS.
-These and further parameters can either be combined in a modular way or used individually.
+A screening of plant extrinsic gene sequences, introduced during GMO development, provides evidence of the presence of possible GMOs.
+The commonly used gene sequences include 35S, NOS, FMV, BAR, and CTP2:CTP4 EPSPS.
+These sequences and further parameters can be combined modularly or used individually.

 SureFood® GMO SCREEN 4plex 35S/NOS/FMV/IAC, Art.
 No. S2126